Rishikeshhhh/Draft_Editor/README.md

 # Draft_Editor
 - Typing `#` as the first string in a line & pressing space should make anything you type afterwards on the same line be in a “Heading” format.
-On pressing space the aforementioned `#` should disappear.
+On pressing space the aforementioned .
     - See “This is a heading” line in the layout image above.
 - Similarly, typing `*` as the first string in a line and pressing space should correspond to “bold” format
 - `**` and space = red line